-The 4Ps were designed at a time where businesses were more likely to sell products, rather than services and the role of customer service in helping brand development wasn't so well know.
-Over time, Booms and Pitner added three extended 'service mix renamed People.
+The 4Ps were designed at a time where businesses were more likely to sell products, rather than services and the role of customer service in helping brand development wasn't so well known.
+Over time, Booms and Pitner added three extended 'service mix P's': Participants, Physical evidence and Processes, and later Participants was renamed People.
 Today, it's recommended that the full 7Ps of the marketing mix are considered when reviewing competitive strategies.